Extracellular Matrix regulates the morphodynamics of 3D migrating cancer cells: Discussion

 \section{Discussion}

 In this paper, we report the morphodynamics of MDA-MB-231 cells in type I collagen ECM as a model system of metastatic cancer cells migrating in 3D tissue.
-MDA-MB-231 cells rapidly change their geometry, exhibiting a subdiffusive random walk in the shape space.
+MDA-MB-231 cells rapidly change their geometry, exhibiting a subdiffusive random walk in the geometric shape space.
 This occurs simultaneously with their superdiffusive walks in the real space (Fig. \ref{fig1}).

 The biological significance of the morphodynamics is further demonstrated by classifying cell shapes into morphological phenotypes corresponding to different migration programs (Fig. \ref{fig2}).
 This allows us to study cell morphodynamics at the mesoscale, in terms of morphological phenotype transitions.
-Utilizing machine learning and visualization techniques, we show that cell morphodynamics is regulated by Rho-signaling (Fig. \ref{fig3}), which is a molecular control hub of cell mechanosensing and force generation.
+Utilizing machine learning and visualization techniques, we show that cell morphodynamics is regulated by Rho/ROCK-signaling (Fig. \ref{fig3}), which is a molecular control hub of cell mechanosensing and force generation.
 It has been shown previously that Rho/Rac signaling regulates the shift between mesenchymal and amoeboidal motility \cite{Marshall2008rac,Marshall2010plasticity}.
-Our analysis further reveals that instead of favoring a particular mode of motility, perturbations of Rho signaling alter the migration mode transition rates.
+Our analysis further reveals that instead of favoring a particular mode of motility, perturbations of Rho/ROCK-signaling alter the migration mode transition rates.
 In particular, down regulating Rho leads to overall amoeboidal-to-mesenchymal transition that routes through AE and LA states.
-Up regulation of Rho, on the other hand, leads to strongly fluctuating morphodynamics that enriches blebbing cells.
-The irreversibility of up and down regulating Rho signaling results suggest a complex phenotype landscape that controls 3D cancer cell motility.
+Activation of Rho, on the other hand, leads to strongly fluctuating morphodynamics that enriches blebbing cells.
+The irreversibility of up and down regulating Rho/ROCK-signaling results suggest a complex phenotype landscape that controls 3D cancer cell motility.

 We study morphological phenotype transitions in ECM of distinct physical properties and find ECM microstructure modulates the probabilities, dwell times, and transition rates of morphological phenotypes.
 Collagen matrices with homogeneous structure, as those prepared at higher temperature, enrich the population of blebbing cells.
 By comparing the transition matrices, we find the enrichment of blebbing cells is directly related with the reduced transition rate from BB to AE state, and also indirectly contributed by the mesenchymal-to-amoeboidal transition through LA and AE states.
 Similarly, collagen matrices with structural anisotropy enrich the population of filopodial cells.
 The enrichment is directly attributed to an increased LA to FP rate, and indirectly contributed by the amoeboidal-to-mesenchymal transition mediated by LA and AE states.
 These results show that it is possible to execute external control of cell morphodynamics (and the corresponding 3D migration modes) through ECM mechanics.
 Importantly, taking into account of the phenotype transitions allows us to better predict the outcome of manipulating cell migration mode through ECM physical properties \cite{Yamada2016adhesion,Konstantopoulos2017}.